 - SELECTION & AWARD NOTIFICATION.
-The research committee will make final decision during the February annual meeting in Chicago.
-The Awardee will be announced during the annual meeting.
-The recipient will receive a formal notification letters by March.
+The research committee will make final decision by the Annual AOD meeting.

 - PRESENTATION.
 The recipient of the award will be required to present a table clinic reporting the findings of the research supported by the Award.
 Within a period of maximum two years after receiving the award the research should be presented at the Table Clinic session during the annual meeting of the Academy with mention of the support by the Academy’s Fellowship.
 Additional financial support for Table Clinic presentation and AOD-meeting expenses will be provided upon request (up to $1000).